Trade secrets from the autistic mind: How autistic people think, and what we can learn from them.

 A statement like that could be the result of ignorance, arrogance or both: or it could be the result of autistic cool-headedness and rationality, of not being influenced by the Bandwagon Effect and “the market, the big banks and popular culture”.
 Which pretty much covers everyone.
 At times, the autist ploughs a lonely furrow.
 Seeing what others don’t comes at a price.

-What Michael Burry is doing is what all autists tend to do when making decisions: reduce or eliminate irrelevant data that comes from social behaviours, cognitive fallacies and even your own emotions.
+What Michael Burry is doing here is what all autists tend to do when making decisions: reduce or eliminate irrelevant data that comes from social behaviours, cognitive fallacies and even your own emotions.
 This data is often nothing more than noise, and misleading noise at that.
-We see it when our framing of a problem stops us looking at alternative solutions, or when we compromise the problem-solving process by having preconceived ideas of a result, or when we let past experiences influence how we approach present ones, even when they’re independent.
+We encounter it when our framing of a problem stops us looking at alternative solutions, or when we compromise the problem-solving process by having preconceived ideas of a result, or when we let past experiences influence how we approach present ones, even when they’re independent.
 And that’s before we even start to consider the impact of group biases and social pressure, much less our feelings.
 In most cases, none of these are essential to finding an optimal solution, but all of them have the potential to introduce a fog of irrelevant information that can obscure the outcome.

 Being able to think rationally and logically - and then remaining rational and logical - helps eliminate these factors.
-With less information to work through, the decision becomes easier and the outcome clearer, as there’s simply less to worry about.
+With less information to work through, the decision then becomes easier and the outcome clearer, as there’s simply less to worry about.
 If, as Neil Postman said, information is the new garbage, then there’s not as much garbage to sift through.
-As someone who’s on the spectrum, I can’t say the number of times I’ve found myself saying or thinking “but it’s obvious”.
+As someone who’s on the spectrum, I can’t count the number of times I’ve found myself saying or thinking “but it’s obvious”.
 Well yes, it is obvious - but only if you remove everything that’s making it not obvious.

 In an interview on MBUR, Michael Lewis commented about Michael Burry and Asperger’s Syndrome: